Interview answer drill

 Zone.js explains why Angular notices async work without manual wiring: it patches timers, promises, events, and other async APIs, then tells Angular when to run change detection.
 The useful angle is stale-view debugging and what changes in zoneless setups.

-Zone.js is Angular’s classic answer to “how did the view update after that async work?”
-It patches browser async APIs, notices when tasks finish, and gives Angular a hook to run change detection.
-That matters in production when you debug a stale view, third-party callbacks, or a zoneless migration where those automatic triggers change.
+Zone.js is Angular's classic answer to "why did the view update after that async work?"
+It patches timers, promises, DOM events, and similar browser APIs, then gives Angular a hook to run change detection after the task completes.
+That model matters when you debug a stale view, wire third-party callbacks, or move part of the app to zoneless change detection.

 import { Component, NgZone } from '@angular/core';